chaolinzhanglab/PxR3D/README.md

 `3dna2matrix_wrapper.pl [options] --3dna ~/tools/3dna <in.pdb> <out.rna.txt> <out.aa.txt>`

+The output files 'out.rna.txt' and 'out.aa.txt' were used to build the feature matrix and crosslink status of each nucleotide or amino acid will be added to train model for prediction.
+See examples/featuretable.nt.txt and examples/featuretable.aa.txt.

 ## Crosslinking sites prediction
 After extracting the structural features, PxR3D adopts Random Forest to predict crosslinking nucleotides by `PxR3D_nt.R` and crosslinking amino acids by `PxR3D_aa.R `